Sources: TMLT FAQs-Minors and Texas Statutes-Family Code 101.003

 Who is considered a minor?

-The Texas Family Code §151.001 (a) gives all parents the duty of providing medical and dental care to their children, which gives them explicit right to consent to that treatment (including medical, dental, psychiatric, psychological, and surgical treatment)
+The Texas Statutes Family Code 151.001 (a) gives all parents the duty of providing medical and dental care to their children, which gives them explicit right to consent to that treatment, which includes medical, dental, psychiatric, psychological, and surgical treatment.

 When can minors consent to their own medical treatment?

 The Texas Statutes-Family Code describes situations when a minor child can consent to his/her own medical treatment:

 - A minor on active duty with the armed forces of the United States.